 Established in 1966, the Historical Landmarks and Records Commission (Commission) acts in an advisory capacity for the County of Los Angeles Board of Supervisors.
-The Commission is charged with the responsibility of reviewing and recommending to the Board local historical landmarks defined to be worthy of registration by the State of California -- either as "California Historical Landmarks" or as "Points of Interest."
-The Commission also reviews and recommends applications of Los Angeles County properties to the National Register.
+The Commission is charged with the responsibility of reviewing and recommending to the Board local historical landmarks defined to be worthy of registration by the State of California -- either as "California Historical Landmarks" or as "Points"

-428 36 CFR Part 800.
+&lt;sup>428 36 CFR Part 800.

-429 16 USC 469-469c.
+&lt;sup>429 16 USC 469-469c.